Frequently Asked Questions

 Can I get a rebate from Medicare?

 Since November 2006, psychology services have attracted a Medicare payment.
 In order to access this payment a mental health care plan must be completed by a GP, Psychiatrist or Paediatrician.
 This plan allows you to receive Medicare rebates for six sessions.
 After six sessions the referring doctor must complete a review.
 They can request an additional four sessions to be rebated through Medicare.
-Due to recent Federal budget changes, sessions have now increased to up to 20 visits per calendar year.
-However, alternate funding can be sought and a new referral can be considered for the next calendar year.
+D However, alternate funding can be sought and a new referral can be considered for the next calendar year.

 What happens if I need to cancel?

 iPsychology's cancellation policy was developed with the awareness that when appointments are booked, the Psychologist reserves the whole hour especially for you.
 Therefore, the following cancellation policy is in place:

-We require 48 hours’ notice to reschedule or cancel a session without incurring any extra fees.
+We require 48 Business hours’ notice to reschedule or cancel a session without incurring any extra fees.

 This policy is in place to allow us to offer the allocated time to another client who may be on a cancellation or waiting list for an appointment.